MaximAnisimov-HPC/HFT_matching_engine/README.md

 ---

+## Core logic is AOT-compiled to native machine code.
+See /docs for the verified loop assembly.

 ## Performance Verification: Sub-10µs Determinism

 To verify the **Zero-Overhead** architecture, I conducted a stress test of the Matching Engine using 1,000,000 continuous iterations.
 The goal was to prove that Python can achieve **C++ hardware latency** by bypassing the interpreter and saturating the CPU pipeline.